 Students walking to school are to cross all roads at designated areas.
-After leaving the crossing guard at the corner of English Station Way and English Station Road, students should proceed on the sidewalk to the crosswalk and enter the building through the Main Entrance, door #1.
+After leaving the corner of English Station Way and English Station Road, students should proceed on the sidewalk to the crosswalk and enter the building through the main entrance, door #1.
+Walkers arriving from the South or East of the school during carpool may use the steps from English Station Road by the Junior Academy building.
+Please use the elementary crosswalk and enter one of the carpool entrances.
+See the carpool arrival instructions for more information.
+Students should enter the school building through door #1 (main entrance) during school hours.